If you plan to grow a successful business online, the last thing you want is to learn the hard way that you are doing something illegal.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use this plugin on all of your sites.
+The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress site.
+You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use this plugin on all of your sites (even sites that you decide to sell).

-If using the services of lawyers to create your online legal documentation is currently out of your budget, consider implementing at least some form of basic legal protection on your site until you can afford a lawyer.
+If hiring a lawyer to create your legal documentation is currently out of your budget, then consider implementing at least some kind of basic legal protection on your website until you can afford professional legal services.

-Download the Legal Pages Generator software below (it’s FREE!), or consider using one of the better solutions we discuss in this article, such as using attorney-drafted legal page templates, or a WordPress legal pages plugin - see section below.
+Download the Legal Pages Generator software below (it’s FREE!), or consider choosing one of the better solutions we discuss in this article, such as using attorney-written legal page templates, or plugins - see section below.

-Legal Pages Generator Software allows you to quickly generate necessary legal documents for your website including Terms of Service, Privacy Policy, Copyright Notice, Website Disclaimer and Earnings Disclaimer.
+Legal Pages Generator Software quickly generates necessary legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.

-Legal Disclaimer: Once again, please note that we are not lawyers and we cannot offer legal advice on our website.
-You must do your own due diligence and consult a legal expert to ensure that your website is compliant with all legal requirements in your country or region.
+Disclaimer: Once again, we are not lawyers and we are not providing legal advice.
+You must do your own due diligence and consult legal experts about the best way to ensure that your website is compliant with the law pertaining to your business.

-Below is a time-saving list of websites we suggest you visit to help you better understand what your business requires to stay compliant and meet legal requirements and guidelines:
+Here is a time-saving list of sites we recommend you visit to better understand what may be required of your website to remain compliant and meet its legal requirements and guidelines:

 - FTC Latest List Of Rules & Regulations